 This Gajar ka Halwa Cake is like the Indian version of carrot cake.
-It’s made with ghee, pistachios, cashews, golden raisins and plenty of freshly ground cardamom.
-It’s also very low in sugar – there are only 2 tablespoons of raw honey in the whole cake!
-My carrot cake is based off the famous north Indian dessert, gajar ka halwa (carrot fudge).
+It’s made with ghee, pistachios, cashews, golden raisins, and plenty of freshly ground cardamom.
+It’s also low in sugar – there are only 2 tablespoons of raw honey in the whole cake!
+My carrot cake is based on the famous north Indian dessert, gajar ka halwa (carrot fudge).

 If you like carrot cake and cardamom, you’ll love this cake.
-The ghee adds a rich buttery flavor and the carrots, raisins and raw honey add sweetness.
-I love the cashews and pistachios in the cake – they kind of soften in the oven and provide unique texture to the dessert.
+The ghee adds a rich buttery flavor, and the carrots, raisins, and raw honey add sweetness.
+I love the cashews and pistachios in the cake – they soften in the oven and provide a unique texture to the dessert.
 The main reason I love this cake?
 Because I know my dad will absolutely love it!
 And I hope you will too!

 - Preheat oven to 350 °F.

 - Add carrots, raisins, cashews, pistachios and ghee into a bowl.
 Mix well.

 - In another bowl, add almond flour, baking soda and cardamom and stir until well combined.

 - Add the carrot mixture to the bowl and combine well - then mix in the honey and eggs.